owenversteeg/marchintensiveplacement/README.md

  - you put brackets either on the same line or next to the if statement depending on if the ln squared of the line number is odd or even
  - you use fucking strings to store falsy values
  - you don't use the !!, ||, !, or % operators because you don't know what they do
+ - who the hell names something with the first letter a capital letter

 you also take credit for bugs I fix by deleting my commits and editing the file yourself.